mchouai27/vlm-odd-pipeline/README.md

 ## Methodology

-Our approach follows a structured pipeline for processing nuScenes images and metadata with a Vision‑Language Model (VLM).
+Our approach follows a structured pipeline for processing nuScenes images and metadata with a Vision-Language Model (VLM).

 ### Data Preprocessing
 - Extract images and metadata from the nuScenes database.
-- Use three images (front, front‑left, front‑right) together with a text prompt.
+- Use three images (front, front-left, front-right) together with a text prompt.

-### Processing with Vision‑Language Model (VLM)
+### Processing with Vision-Language Model (VLM)

-- Feed the selected images and prompt into the VLM (**GPT‑4o**).
+- Feed the selected images and prompt into the VLM (GPT-4o).
-- GPT‑4o is chosen for strong multimodal reasoning—integrating visual inputs with natural‑language context to produce accurate, semantically rich descriptions useful for ODD construction.
+- GPT-4o is chosen for strong multimodal reasoning, integrating visual inputs with natural-language context to produce accurate, semantically rich descriptions useful for ODD construction.

 ### Validation Steps

-To deliver consistent, high‑quality scene annotations we combine **automatic** correction with **manual** verification:
+To deliver consistent, high-quality scene annotations we combine automatic correction with manual verification:

-- **Automatic Preprocessing and Normalization**
-  Applied to all frame‑level annotations to improve logical and temporal consistency by:
-  (i) normalising binary fields to remove contradictory/unclear answers,
-  (ii) standardising uncertain or partial expressions,
-  (iii) consolidating categorical values, and
-  (iv) explicitly marking rare/structurally absent features as negative.
+- **Automatic preprocessing and normalization**: applied to all frame-level annotations to improve logical and temporal consistency by (i) normalising binary fields to remove contradictory/unclear answers, (ii) standardising uncertain or partial expressions, (iii) consolidating categorical values, and (iv) explicitly marking rare/structurally absent features as negative.
-  The output becomes the input to manual verification.

-- **Manual Verification of First Sample (required)**
-  For each scene, the first frame is manually checked to confirm ODD parameters (e.g., road type, weather).
-  This sample acts as a **temporal anchor** for subsequent consistency checks.
+- **Manual verification of first sample (required)**: for each scene, the first frame is manually checked to confirm ODD parameters (e.g., road type, weather).
+This sample acts as a temporal anchor for subsequent consistency checks.

-#### Automatic Annotation Correction and Consistency Checks
+#### Automatic annotation correction and consistency checks

-After preprocessing and the first manual check, we apply a dedicated automated pipeline with two stages: **Temporal Smoothing** and **Logical Validation**.
+After preprocessing and the first manual check, we apply a dedicated automated pipeline with two stages: temporal smoothing and logical validation.

-**Temporal Smoothing.**
-Treat each scene as a time sequence for categorical/binary labels (e.g., `Potholes`, `LaneNarrow`, `StreetLights`).
-Short isolated spikes (a single *Yes* sandwiched by *No*s, or vice‑versa) are corrected by two hyperparameters *n* and *m*: segments with length `< n` are flipped to match neighbours; segments with `n ≤ length < m` are retained but passed to logical validation.
+- **Temporal smoothing**: treat each scene as a time sequence for categorical/binary labels (e.g., potholes, lane narrow, street lights).
+Short isolated spikes are corrected via two hyperparameters n and m: segments with length < n are flipped to match neighbours; segments with n <= length < m are retained but passed to logical validation.

-**Logical Validation.**
-Rule‑based checks catch semantic/structural issues (per PAS ODD guidance):
-- **Temporal anomalies:** e.g., “Immediate entry/exit”.
-Short segments (`< n`) are already flipped; `n ≤ length < m` are flagged.
-- **Cross‑field inconsistencies:** e.g., `Divided` and `Undivided` cannot both be *Yes*.
-- **Scene logic rules:** e.g., `RoadWorks` should be supported by `TemporaryRoadSignage` or `TemporaryLineMarkers`.
-- **Environmental transitions:** e.g., direct `Clear → Overcast` must pass through `PartlyCloudy` (except brief detours).
+- **Logical validation**: rule-based checks catch semantic/structural issues (per PAS ODD guidance), e.g. temporal anomalies (“immediate entry/exit”), cross-field inconsistencies (divided and undivided cannot both be yes), scene logic rules (roadworks should be supported by temporary signage or line markers), and environmental transitions (clear -> overcast must pass through partly cloudy except brief detours).

-Each ODD parameter receives a status such as `OK`, `Sudden lane change`, `Illumination inconsistency`, etc., to drive manual triage and filtering.
+Each ODD parameter receives a status such as OK, Sudden lane change, or Illumination inconsistency to drive manual triage and filtering.

-**Second Manual Review (required).**
-All parameters **flagged** with any status other than `OK` are reviewed and, if needed, re‑labelled to resolve subtle context‑dependent cases via human judgement.
+- **Second manual review (required)**: all parameters flagged with any status other than OK are reviewed and, if needed, re-labelled to resolve subtle context-dependent cases via human judgement.

 ### Traffic Sign Validation

-Validating traffic‑sign annotations is challenging due to country‑specific semantics and required temporal consistency.
+Validating traffic-sign annotations is challenging due to country-specific semantics and required temporal consistency.

-**VLM‑based evaluation.**
-Front, front‑left, front‑right images are processed by GPT‑4o to produce natural‑language descriptions.
-Descriptions are grouped temporally by sign category (regulatory, warning, information).
-Limitations remain in subtle inconsistencies and regional semantics.
+- **VLM-based evaluation**: front, front-left, front-right images are processed by GPT-4o to produce natural-language descriptions; grouped temporally by sign category (regulatory, warning, information).

-**YOLO‑based assistance.**
-Pre‑trained YOLO‑TS models (TT100K, CCTSDB2021, GTSDB, Generated‑TT100K‑weather) propose candidate signs (front camera only), used **only** to assist human labelling.
+- **YOLO-based assistance**: pre-trained YOLO-TS models (TT100K, CCTSDB2021, GTSDB, Generated-TT100K-weather) propose candidate signs (front camera only), used only to assist human labeling.

-**Post‑processing & label unification.**
-Candidates are merged per frame with confidence‑based NMS (IoU 0.7) and dataset‑specific thresholds, then mapped to a unified taxonomy (“Common” label space) to simplify review.
+- **Post-processing and label unification**: candidates are merged per frame with confidence-based NMS (IoU 0.7) and dataset-specific thresholds, then mapped to a unified taxonomy (“Common” label space).

-**Human‑in‑the‑loop verification.**
-Annotators inspect all suggestions, decide presence/type/timing, remove false positives, and enforce temporal consistency.
-YOLO outputs are assistive, not ground truth.
+- **Human-in-the-loop verification**: annotators inspect all suggestions, decide presence/type/timing, remove false positives, and enforce temporal consistency; YOLO outputs are assistive, not ground truth.

-**Evaluation of VLM traffic‑sign detection.**
+**Evaluation of VLM traffic-sign detection.** Two-stage evaluation:
-Two‑stage evaluation:
-1) Category‑level (Regulatory/Warning/Information) accuracy vs. human labels.
+1) Category-level accuracy vs. human labels (Regulatory/Warning/Information).
-2) Description‑level similarity within each category using a standardised vocabulary and **fuzzy Jaccard**:
+2) Description-level similarity within each category using a standardised vocabulary and fuzzy Jaccard:

 $$
-J_f(A, B) = \frac{\sum_{a \in A} \max_{b \in B} \mathrm{sim}(a, b)}{|A \cup B|},
+J_f(A, B) = \frac{\sum_{a \in A} \max_{b \in B} \mathrm{sim}(a, b)}{|A \cup B|}
 $$

-where \\( \mathrm{sim}(a,b) \in [0,1] \\) is a normalised string similarity (e.g., token‑level fuzzy matching).
+where \( \mathrm{sim}(a,b) \in [0,1] \) is a normalised string similarity (e.g., token-level fuzzy matching).

 ---